Accessibility & Special Needs

 - The controller in the airplane is accessible by wheelchair or by sitting in the pilot's seat.

-- The Art Studio is a fun, messy, hands–on activity space where children and families make art together.
+- The Art Lab is a fun, messy, hands–on activity space where children and families make art together.

 - Various activities accommodate children of different ages, interests, and abilities.